How did I start making knives

 So what did I make?

 At the time I was heavily into Bushcraft, so you can guess what I made.
 I drew influence from two Bushcraft style knives.
 The Nessmuk and the Woodlore.
-Neither were straight out copies, but I wanted to try making knives that I knew worked before I started designing my own style of knives.
+Neither were straight out copies, but I wanted to try making knives that I knew worked before I started designing my style of knives.

 They were rough and full of mistakes but every one of them was a lesson that I could learn from.
-My bevels were not even, one side was flat and the other side convex so I had to work out what I was doing different when grinding each side of the blade and adjust my posture to change the outcome.
+My bevels were not even, one side was flat and the other side convex so I had to work out what I was doing differently when grinding each side of the blade and adjust my posture to change the outcome.
 The pin placement and lanyard hole were not to my liking, so I was able to change this.
-With each knife I learnt to shape the handle in different ways that made it more ergonomic to hold.
+With each knife, I learnt to shape the handle in different ways that made it more ergonomic to hold.

 To say I was hooked would be an understatement.
 You don’t need much to start making knives, and we will cover that in the next article…